frederic-perez/AmE-dictionary/data/idioms.md

 __harrowing experience__ An experience that is frightening, chilling, or disturbing, either due to an implied or actual element of danger, or from being physically or emotionally unpleasant.
 __hash out__ :dart::three: To discuss something in detail.
 A noun or pronoun can be used between “hash” and “out.” _I’m calling Mom right now to hash out the details for Thanksgiving dinner._
 __hash slinger__ A cook or a waitress, especially at a diner or cheap restaurant. (“Hash,” in this sense, refers to a dish or stew of chopped meat and vegetables, not hashish.)
 Primarily heard in US.
+__haste makes waste__ _proverb_ Rushing through a task often creates problems or extra work. _Haste makes waste, so please double-check your measurements before cutting the fabric._
 __hat trick__ :mega:
 __hate someone’s guts__ Thoroughly despise someone, as in _I hate Peter’s guts._ The _guts_ here refers to a person’s inner essence.
 __have (a) skeleton(s) in (one’s)/the closet__ To have (an) embarassing, unpleasant, damaging, or incriminating secret(s) from one’s past.
-__have (got) (someone’s) back__ :four: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
-I’ve got your back if they ever come bother you again._ _Thanks for having my back._
+__have (got) (someone’s) back__ :five: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
+I’ve got your back if they ever come bother you again._ _Thanks for having my back._ _I’ve got your back._
 __have (got) (someone) pegged as (something)__ To distinctly regard someone as being a certain type of person.
 __have (hand)writing like chicken scratch__ To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken.
 __have (one’s) druthers__ To have one’s choice or preference; to have things the way one would like them to be; to have one’s way.
 Usually formulated as “if I had my druthers.”